elastic/detection-rules/docs/custom-rules.md

   exceptions_dir: exceptions
 ```

-* Note: the paths in this file are relative to the custom rules directory (CUSTOM_RULES_DIR/)
+* Note: The paths in this file are relative to the custom rules directory (CUSTOM_RULES_DIR/)
 * Note: Refer to each original source file for purpose and proper formatting
+* Note: You can also add an optional `bbr_rules_dirs` section for custom BBR rules.

 When using the repo, set the environment variable `CUSTOM_RULES_DIR=<directory-with-_config.yaml>`